Trawler

 Status

-The pilot has found solutions for establishing the necessary storage arrangement for ammonia based on the operational profile of similar vessels and has identified a tank storage concept.
-The current focus is to find answers to the following questions:
+Nevertheless, the pilot succeeded in identifying solutions for establishing the necessary storage arrangement for ammonia based on the operational profile of similar vessels, and identified a suitable tank‑storage concept.

-- Whether ammonia has the ability to fulfill the operational characteristics of a fishing boat?
+• Whether ammonia has the potential to meet the operational characteristics required of a fishing vessel?